-The Execute Package Task allows us to call other packages present in SQL Server or File System as a part of its execution.
-In this article we are going to show you, Executing Packages present in the File System using SSIS Execute Package Task.
+The Execute Package Task allows us to call other packages present in the SQL Server or File System as a part of its execution.
+In this article, we are executing Packages present in the File System using SSIS Execute Package Task.

 Execute Packages in File System using SSIS Execute Package Task Example

-Drag and drop the Execute Package Task from toolbox to Control Flow Region.
+Drag and drop the Execute Package Task from the toolbox to the Control Flow Region.

 Double click on the Execute Package Task to configure the package.
-In the General Tab we can change the name and provide useful description.
-As of now, we changes the Name as Execute Package Task from File System and left the description as it is.
+In the General tab, we can change the name and description.
+As of now, we changed the Name as Execute Package Task from File System and left the description as it is.

 Click on the package tab to configure the package location and connection string

 In this example, We are executing the package located in the file system.
 So, Please change the ReferenceType from Project Reference to External reference.
-Please refer SSIS Execute Package Task Project Reference article for calling packages inside the same project and Execute Packages in SQL Server using SSIS Execute Package Task for calling packages in SQL Server.
+Please refer Execute Package Task Project Reference article for calling packages inside the same project and Execute Packages in SQL Server for calling packages in SQL Server.

-Here let us select the file system as package source
+Here let us select the file system as a package source

 Click on the New Connection to configure or select the file from the file system.